feuyeux/hello-grpc/README.md

 # Hello gRPC

-Simple server and client examples showcasing gRPC features(including propagate, running in containers and kubernetes) with Java/Kotlin/Go/NodeJs/Python/Rust/C++/C#.
+Simple server and client examples showcasing gRPC features(including proxy and propagate, running in containers and kubernetes) with Java/Kotlin/Go/NodeJs/Python/Rust/C++/C#.

 ## :coffee: What is ... >